nerlfield/youtube-chat/README.md

 1. Using a Docker environment
 2. Using Conda

-Before starting, create a `.env` file and add your OpenAI API key.
-Refer to `.env_example` for the necessary environment variables.
+Before starting, fill the `.env` file and add your OpenAI API key.

 ### Using Docker